 Alton Jones Sr. and Alton Jones Jr. are the first ever father-son duo in the Bassmaster Elite Series.
-Alton Sr. has made 18 Bassmaster Classic appearances, including his 2008 win.
+Alton Sr. has made 19 Bassmaster Classic appearances, including his 2008 win.
 Alton Jr. is giving his father a run for his money, however.
 He's already qualified for two Bassmaster Classics and has over a thousand pounds in total weight caught in competition so far.

 Take a look at what this father and son have to say about their hearing health journey.

 Q: Alton Sr., tell us about your family’s experience with hearing loss.